chirino/wasm-bench/README.md

 ## Go/TinyGo

-You need Docker installed as the build using a TinyGo container to compile Go to WASM.
+You need Docker installed as the build uses a TinyGo container to compile Go to WASM.

 ## Install Rust